 When her blissful summer takes an unexpected turn, and Takumi becomes her knight with a shiny library employee badge (close enough), Alice has to decide if she’s willing to risk their friendship for a love that might not be reciprocated—or understood.

-The opener I want to write for this is me saying that I loved this book and the biro ace representation is just icing on the cake.
+The opener I want to write for this is me saying that I loved Let’s Talk About Love and the biro ace representation is just icing on the cake.
 However, the honest opener for this review is me admitting that I simply picked up this book at the wrong time.

 A lot of the story revolves around Alice’s academic exploration, her wavering relationship with her two engaged best friends Feenie and Ryan whom she loves but sometimes make her feel like the third wheel, and the introduction of Takumi, the new coworker who makes her question what she wants in her romantic relationships.